 Open-perils means that your insurance will offer coverage for all losses EXCEPT those that are specifically listed as exclusions.
 (This is the coverage that your home and other structures would have.)

-Named-perils means that your insurance offers coverage ONLY for the losses that ARE listed in the policy – and there are usually 16 named perils.
+Named-perils means that your insurance offers coverage ONLY for the losses that ARE listed in the policy.
 (This is the coverage that your personal belongings would have.)

 - Falling objects (i.e. trees)